top of page

 Sunday, December 17, 1843:

-Speaks for the Little Compton Female Anti-Slavery Society at Little Compton's 3rd Methodist Church on the Common.
-He spent the night at the home of Benjamin Franklin and Abby Maria Wilbour on West Main Road.
+Douglass speaks to the Little Compton Female Anti-Slavery Society at Little Compton's 3rd Methodist Church on the Common.
+He spends the night at the home of Benjamin Franklin and Abby Maria Wilbour on West Main Road.

 Friday, March 29 –